-The Company distributed \$8,645,104, or \$1.10 per common share, during the six months ended April 30, 2022.
-The tax character of distributions for the six months ended April 30, 2022 is an estimate and is unknown until after the end of the calendar year.
+The Company distributed \$18,142,164, or \$2.20 per common share, during the year ended October 31, 2022.
 The tax attributes of distributions are determined annually as of the end of each calendar year based, in part, on the taxable income for the fiscal year, estimated taxable income subsequent to the fiscal year end, and distributions paid.
-The tax character of each distribution paid is reported to stockholders, if required, on Form 1099-DIV following the close of the calendar year.
+The estimated tax character of each distribution paid is reported to stockholders, if required, on Form 1099-DIV following the close of the calendar year.
+The tax character of distributions paid for the fiscal year ended October 31, 2022, represent \$2.20 from ordinary income.
+These amounts and sources of distributions reported are not being provided for U.S. tax reporting purposes as the fiscal period does not correspond to the required tax reporting period.
+The ultimate tax character of the Company's earnings cannot be determined until tax returns are prepared after the end of the fiscal year.
+The information provided is based on available estimates, and may differ materially from amounts reported on Form 1099-DIV and as finally determined on the Company's tax return, when filed.

 The Company adopted a plan that provides for reinvestment of its common stock distributions on behalf of the common stockholders (the "DRIP"), unless a common stockholder elects to receive cash.
-The DRIP was suspended in connection with the Board's declaration of distributions payable in cash and common stock payable each of the quarters ending January 31, 2021, April 30, 2021, July 31, 2021, October 31, 2021, January 31, 2022 and April 30, 2022.
-During the six months ended April 30, 2022, no shares were issued under the DRIP.
+During the year ended October 31, 2022, the DRIP was suspended each quarter in connection with the Board's declaration of the Company's quarterly distribution payable in cash and common stock.
+During the year ended October 31, 2022, no shares were issued under the DRIP.